Mishieck/img/README.md

   put in quotes.
 This should be done even if you're using a glob.
 - `$outputFormat` is the format of the processed files like `png`, `jpeg`, `webp` etc.
-- `ffmpegOptions` is the options you would normally pass as arguments to FFmpeg
+- `$ffmpegOptions` is the options you would normally pass as arguments to FFmpeg

 ## Examples